-East Campus Family and Student Handbook 2023-2024
+East Campus Family and Student Handbook 2024-2025

 This document is not all-inclusive nor does it restrict Las Américas ASPIRA Academy and/or Board of Director's authority to take actions that are appropriate to maintain a safe and orderly educational environment.
-This handbook does not take into account special circumstances related to COVID-19, which may require amendments to our policies and procedures.
+This handbook does not take into account special circumstances such as COVID-19, which may require amendments to our policies and procedures.